Find Grad Schools

 6 Yearly Graduations

 The most popular school in the United States for disability studies students seekinga doctor's degree is University of Illinois at Chicago.
 Each year, around 33,500 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $12,656 per year, while in-state graduate students, on average, pay $14,108 per year.
+The average in-state tuition for full-time undergraduates is $12,396 per year, while in-state graduate students, on average, pay $14,181 per year.
 During the most recent year for which we have data, 6 people received their doctor's degree in disability studies from UIC.
-About 88% of this group were women, and 38% were students from an underrepresented racial-ethnic group.
+Of these students, 91% were women and 27% were members of underrepresented racial-ethnic groups.

 #2